justeattakeaway/fozzie-components/packages/components/molecules/f-mega-modal/README.md

 ### Non-Vue Applications

-This module can be ran as a micro front-end for applications that don't make use of the Vue framework.
+This module can be run as a micro front-end for applications that don't make use of the Vue framework.

 The following rudimentary example can be used as a guide for implementing this component in an existing static application: